MaryamAsgarinezhad/obsidian/Linux/PSQL.md

 ```
 Then open the psql shell to run sql commands.
 With `psql`, you can connect to a PostgreSQL database server and perform operations such as querying data, modifying table structures, importing and exporting data, and managing users and permissions.

-Tip: Server application connects to the postgres server by the docker-compos service and postgres ip:port.
-If you want to connect to postgres locally after running the docker-compose file locally on your environment, first Exec it to enter the container and then "psql -U username" to use postgres client
+Tip: Server application connects to the postgres server by the docker-compos service and postgres ip:port. **If you want to connect to postgres locally after running the docker-compose file locally on your environment, first Exec it to enter the container and then "psql -U username" to use postgres client to run commands.**

 ![[Pasted image 20240426174307.png]]